 - Our physician needs to know about your sleep habits and medical history in order to interpret your test.
-Please fill out our questionnaire (this form may have been given to you at the doctor's office.
-The form can also be found on the Christie Clinic website under Specialties/Sleep Center/Patient Resources). - Unless your doctor gave different instructions, continue to take your usual medications.
+Please keep track of your sleep for the two weeks prior to your test, using the sleep diary.
+Also fill out our questionnaire.
+If someone else regularly observes your sleep, have them complete the "Bed Partner Questionnaire" section.
+(These forms may have been given to you at the doctor's office, or may be enclosed.
+Please call as soon as possible if you need copies.) - Unless your doctor gave different instructions, continue to take your usual medications.
 Be prepared to tell us what medicines and herbal supplements you have taken in the past 24 hours. - Try to avoid caffeine (coffee, soda, tea, chocolate) the afternoon of your test.
 Do keep track of your caffeine and alcohol intake on the day of your test.
 You'll be asked to report it. - Unusual nasal congestion may be a problem, since we are studying your breathing pattern.
 Call the lab if you are uncertain.
 If you need to cancel due to a cold, please give us more than 24 hours' notice.
-(You may be charged a \$300.00 fee if you no-show or cancel on shorter notice.) - Your skin and hair should be clean and dry.
+(You may be charged a \$50.00 fee if you no-show, or cancel on shorter notice.) - Your skin and hair should be clean and dry.
 Please don't wear any makeup, body lotions, or hair products, which can interfere with the sensors. - Men without beard should shave before the test, as stubble can interfere with the sensors.